-Finally I got everything to the truck, after about 45 minutes to an hour of trying to go down the hill and being too tired to do so.
+Finally I got everything to the truck, after about 45 minutes to an hour of trying to go down the hill and being too tired and in pain to do so.
 I seriously wondered if I would die just trying to get downhill.
 I do believe I was very close to death, but this was my first experience with heat exhaustion and I didn’t fully realize what I was dealing with or how fatal it can be.
 I got into the truck, found some water to drink, turned on the air-conditioner, turned the truck around in front of the Bear Cove Cabins, and drove out of town without looking back.
-I just didn’t care about anything anymore.
+I didn’t care about anything anymore.
 Deadened emotions characterized me for weeks to come.
 I only wanted to leave town and get the truck turned in on time in Coeur d’Alene within the two day rental limit.

 The air-conditioning and my bottled spring water revived me so I drove on to Yreka where I got gasoline.
 Then I drove east to Highway 97 where I turned north… and I did not stop for anything until I became too exhausted to go on.
 I pulled away from the highway in a small town south of Bend, Oregon, and napped in the front seat of the truck.
 I tried to curl up there, but it was terribly uncomfortable.